 The Lord is my Shepherd – A Powerful Declaration of Faith

 Psalm 23 begins with the sentence above.
 King David boldly declares who God is to him as he speaks of his relationship with God borne out of personal knowledge and his experiences with God using a shepherd and his sheep.
+God had proven to be a shepherd of Israel and lead them towards good things.
 This gave him the confidence to boldly declare those words.
 Is your relationship with God intimate enough for you to boldly call him your Shepherd?

 The Lord is my Shepherd – An Assurance of My God-Given Identity